Hotel d'Hane-Steenhuyse: History

 The building was built in 1768–1773 by Jan Baptist Simoens, who designed and built the rear facade and the salle à l'italienne.
 The facade may have been designed by David 't Kindt, but archival evidence of this has not been found.
-Around the beginning of the 19th century, the building was used by the nobility.
+Around the beginning of the 19th century, the nobility used the building.
 In 1815, King Louis XVIII, in exile from France, resided in and held court from the hotel.
 Afterward he thanks his host with the gifts of a porcelain dessert service that is now kept in the Ghent City Museum ("STAM").

 In the twentieth century the hotel fell into disuse.
 In 1949, it housed the unsuccessful Museum of the Hundred Days.

-In 1981, the building came in the possession of the city of Ghent, which used it first for an information center and later the Monuments Management Service.
-In the 1990s it underwent a thorough renovation but public access remained limited.
+In 1981, the city of Ghent acquired the building, which it used first as an information center and later as the Monuments Management Service.
+In the 1990s, it underwent a thorough renovation, but public access remained limited.
 In 2015, the ground floor was opened for commercial activities.
+As of 2025, the building is open to the public on weekends as a house museum.